volodymyrhudyma/blog/content/blog/2020-08-01-javascript-operators-that-you-dont-often-use.md

 ## ?.

-**The optional chaining** operator (`?.`) is an error-proof way to access nested object properties, even if an intermediate property doesn’t exist.
+**The optional chaining** operator (`?.`) is an error-proof way to access nested object properties, even if an intermediate property does not exist.

 It stops the evaluation and returns **undefined** if the part before **?.** is **null** or **undefined**.